 Since 1929, the Junior League of San Diego has identified underserved needs in our community, developed solutions to meet those needs, and created positive change throughout the city.
 We have addressed challenges ranging from literacy to domestic violence prevention to childhood obesity, and several organizations that were created through JLSD’s efforts—including The Polinsky Center, Voices for Children, and LEAD San Diego—continue to serve the community and operate as self-standing entities, supporting our rich legacy of leadership and vision in San Diego.

-There are many exciting initiatives on the horizon for the Junior League of San Diego, so I invite you to join us a member, donor, community partner or supporter as we continue our work to promote voluntarism, improve the community, and develop the potential of women. #bebold
+There are many exciting initiatives on the horizon for the Junior League of San Diego, including even more impactful training opportunities for the community leaders of tomorrow and a large-scale restoration of our historic headquarters in Bankers Hill, so I invite you to join us a member, donor, community partner or supporter as we continue our work to promote voluntarism, improve the community, and develop the potential of women. #bebold

 Rachel Scatizzi Thompson